gcdeng/crypto-trading-bot-dca/README.md

 A cryptocurrency trading bot to implement [dollar-cost averaging (DCA)](https://www.investopedia.com/terms/d/dollarcostaveraging.asp) investment strategy in FTX Pro exchange.

-This bot allows you to determine portfolio and place limit buy orders regularly in FTX Pro.
+This bot allows you to configure your portfolio and place limit buy orders to purchase crypto regularly in FTX Pro.
 It is similar to [Auto-Invest Plan in Binance](https://www.binance.com/en/savings/auto-invest) or [屯幣寶 in Pionex](https://www.pionex.com/blog/zh/pionex-rebalancingbot-tw/) but with less fees.

 ## Environment